katcipis/sophia/essays/learning-go.md

 generators (we use generator a lot to develop twisted code that looks sequential, it seems better than a callback hell).

-The wisdom is on thinking on alternative solutions to problems that these approaches solves and measuring if the complexity that these will bring to the language really pays off (not advocating that exceptions or generators are no useful at all, but questioning if they are really able to pull their weight).
+The wisdom is to think in alternative solutions to problems that these approaches solves and measuring if the complexity that these will bring to the language really pays off (not advocating that exceptions or generators are no useful at all, but questioning if they are really able to pull their weight).